Having arthritis can be hard to endure daily.

 With its fantastic design and creative specs, the famous Asics Gel Kayano running shoes provide runners with flat feet and a history of knee pain with the cushioning and support they need.

-Asics Flytefoam technology helps the shoe bounce back to its shape after each stride.
+Asics Flytefoam technology helps the shoe return to its shape after each stride.
 Additionally, the shoe dynamic DuoMax support system provides your feet support and stability, and the impact guidance system promotes a more natural gait.

 ASICS Women's Gel-Kayano 27 Running Shoes, 8, Black/Pure Silver